jasoncs-lin/Kaggle-DigitRecognizer/README.md

-Kaggle "Digit Recognizer" using Caffe
+Kaggle "Digit Recognizer" using Caffe (only GPU)
 =========================================

 This accuracy on Kaggle PL is about 0.94542